United States Air Force Basic Military Training: Training schedule

-Basic Military Training is an eight-and-a-half-week cycle of training which begins with the receiving phase (also known as zero week) and ending with graduation.
+Basic Military Training (BMT) is a seven-and-a-half-week cycle of training which begins with the receiving phase (also known as zero week) and ending with graduation.
+BMT curriculum is separated into 7 Weeks of Training (WOTs), each one ending with the Sunday of that week, except for the 7th which ends on that Thursday.

 Zero Week

 Inbound trainees are transported to Air Force Basic Military Training at Lackland Air Force Base.
-Upon arrival at Lackland, trainees will be assigned to a Squadron and a Flight.
-Trainees will then be rushed up to their dorm rooms where they will be given a bed and a wall locker (Personal Living Area or PLA) that they will take care of for the next seven and a half weeks.
-They will also be briefed on meal time procedures in the Dining Facility (DFAC) and other essential ground rules that will apply throughout the duration of Basic Training.
+Upon arrival at Lackland, trainees will be assigned to a squadron and a flight.
+Trainees will then be rushed up to their dorm rooms, where they will be given a bed and a wall locker (personal living area or PLA) that they will take care of for the next seven and a half weeks.
+They will also be briefed on meal time procedures in the dining facility (DFAC) and other essential ground rules that will apply throughout the duration of basic training.

 The trainees are given an opportunity to phone a family member to inform them of safe arrival and mailing instructions, then are searched for contraband—this is called a shakedown.
 Next, males receive their first military haircut, often called a buzz cut, where they are left essentially bald.
 Females are instructed in the authorized hairstyling, which allows hair to be short enough to not touch the collar or in a bun.

 Trainees will undergo a urinalysis test the day after arrival.
 Any trainee who fails the drug test will immediately be separated from the military.

 As the initial uniform issue is not until the following Thursday or Friday, trainees will be required to wear civilian clothes for at least one full day.
 During this period, trainees will be referred to as a "Rainbow Flight" or simply as "Rainbows" because of the flight's bright and varied clothing.
 In order to break in their new boots, trainees will alternate wearing sneakers and boots with their newly issued uniforms until the end of Zero Week, earning them the nickname "Sneaker Weekers" or "Baby Flights".
 After first clothing issue, civilian belongings and baggage will be secured and stored for the remainder of BMT.

 Zero week lasts only until the first Sunday when trainees can attend the religious service of their choice.
 There are a wide range of religions represented at Lackland.
 Sunday is the "non-duty" day each week in Basic Training.